 - Earn your high school diploma or General Education Development (GED) equivalent.
 Although this is not necessarily required for grocery store jobs, if you decide that you want to get on a management track and seek further schooling, you will need this certificate.

 - Apply for an entry-level position, either full-time or part-time.
-You can start as early as high school as a stocker or cashier.
+You can start in high school as a bagger, stocker or cashier.
 For the most part, prior knowledge of food items is unnecessary when applying for grocery store jobs.
 You will be trained as needed by the current staff, and learn through experience in most cases.
 You will go far if you abide by three key qualities: be happy, helpful, and hard-working.

 - Develop a reputation as a dependable employee who follows directions.
 Whatever your position, dress neatly and take your job seriously.
 Don’t be late or fail to show up for work without notifying management ahead of time.
 Be willing to work nights, weekends, holidays, and extra shifts when you can.
 Never say anything negative about your job even if other employees are complaining, because people overhear things and it will reflect poorly on your company loyalty.

 - Apply for promotions.
-Since grocery stores have relatively high turnover rates, if you stay around and work hard, you are likely to be promoted from within.
-Show that you are a quick learner, always ready to take on more responsibilities.
+Since grocery stores have relatively high turnover rates, you are likely to be promoted from within if you stay around and work hard.
+Show them that you are a quick learner, always ready to take on more responsibilities.
 Talk to your manager about opportunities to move into other departments.

 - Apply for an assistant manager position in a department.
 You should be able to achieve this level through hard work.
 These positions are a training ground for higher management positions.
 If you don’t think a position will open up in a few years’ time, you may want to look at another location or a different grocery chain.

 - Apply to become a department manager.
 As the head of the seafood, deli, meat or produce departments, you will have increased responsibility and salary.
 Many general managers come from these ranks.